-Small-Group Work: Now it's time to create our own robotic rovers!
+"Now it's time to create our own robotic rovers!"
 Each group will design a KIBO program to explore an environment using the sense - think - act structure.
-Allow students to design their own programs but they should include the following elements:
+Allow students to design their own programs including the following elements:

-- Wheels and motors to allow KIBO to explore the environment. - At least one sensor. - Conditional program elements such as REPEAT (UNTIL), IF/END-IF or WAIT FOR CLAP driven by the sensor. - An action to take based on the sensor input.
+- Wheels and motors to allow KIBO to explore the environment; - At least one sensor; - Conditional program elements such as REPEAT: UNTIL..., IF/END-IF or WAIT FOR CLAP driven by the sensor; - An action to take based on the sensor input.

-Here are examples of a program the students might create, drawing on prior work they've done with sensor programming.
+Here are examples of programs the students might create, drawing on prior work they've done with sensor programming.
 Share these examples if students need guidance: